 A little elbow Grease, But Not Too Much

-For more stubborn messes, I use affresh® Cooktop Cleaner.
-Recommended to us after trying several other products, this is the product that saved our stove and brought back the shine.
+There is also Cerama Bryte, which I have used in the past.
+Both specifically designed for glass ceramic stove tops and not only works well, but are easy to use.
 It even comes with a special non-abrasive scrub pad that is safe for your cooktop.
 On a cool stove top and after removal of any loose dirt, squirt it on the cook top and rub and scrub around.
 Give it a few minutes to haze over and then clean off with a dry cloth.

 Burned Beyond Recognition